dmitrii-eremin/passion-ts/docs/index.md

 Passion is designed for rapid prototyping and educational use, with a focus on clarity, hackability, and fun.
 The engine is fully written in TypeScript, making it type-safe and easy to extend.
 All rendering is done on a single HTMLCanvasElement, and the engine is dependency-free, running in any modern browser.

 Whether you're making a jam game, a teaching demo, or a nostalgic pixel adventure, Passion gives you the tools to get started quickly and iterate fast.
-Explore the API below to see how each subsystem works and how you can use them together to build your own games.
+Explore the API below to see how each subsystem works and how yo\u can use them together to build your own games.

 ## Inspiration
 Built with inspiration from Pyxel, but tailored for TypeScript developers.